Terms and Conditions

 Customer shall provide and maintain all access, credentials, permissions, data, and cooperation reasonably required for Company to perform the Services.

-Customer shall promptly provide all requested information, documentation, approvals, and operational cooperation required for execution of the Services.
+Customer shall promptly provide all requested information, documentation, approvals, and operational cooperation necessary for execution of the Services.

-If Customer actions prevent, delay, or materially limit Company’s ability to perform the Services, Company shall be deemed ready and willing to perform its obligations.
+If Customer actions or omissions prevent, delay, or materially limit Company’s ability to perform the Services, Company shall be deemed ready and willing to perform its obligations.

 Such conduct shall constitute a material breach of this Agreement.